While Gabe Newell Relaxes on a Pile of Money, STS Volunteers Are Being Harassed

 SegmentNext: In your opinion, what does Valve needs to do to improve its system that deals with such matters?
 Because I read the HR response and that wasn’t very helpful, was it?

 Victor: “The answer to this question is very simple.
-They have to get strong, robust and uncorrupted foundation before building on such foundations.
-I would strongly encourage Valve to terminate Torsten Zabka since that employee is a liability to the company and is doing more harm than good.
+They have to get a strong, robust and uncorrupted foundation before building on such foundations.
+I would strongly encourage Valve to terminate him since that employee is a liability to the company and is doing more harm than good.
 He is well below the level that I would expect from Valve.

 It is all very surprising and shocking how Valve is turning a blind to the whole situation.
-However, we can not pass judgement before hearing what the other side has to say.
-At the time, Valve nor Zabka has shared a comment but we are trying to get in touch.
+However, we can not pass judgmentnt before hearing what the other side has to say.
+At the time, Valve nor has shared a comment but we are trying to get in touch.

 STS team is ready to provide proof of foul play so if Valve pays just a little bit of attention to this matter, it can be resolved in no time.
 MaTa is also trying to contact Gabe Newell in hope of a response.